 This project aims to improve safety and connectivity by reconstructing the Washington Way corridor while encouraging active modes of transportation on the OSU Corvallis campus.

 Washington Way, an important corridor running east-to-west through campus, will be improved over the next few years using a phased approach.
-The schedule has been updated, with work beginning in the summer 2022 with the replacement of a city of Corvallis water line.
+The schedule has been updated, with work beginning in the fall 2022 with the replacement of a city of Corvallis water line.

 Questions and concerns about the Washington Way Improvement Project can be directed to WashingtonWay@oregonstate.edu.